gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 ## Zip f law
 * y is the frequency of the word, and x is its ranking in the frequency table.
 C=-1.
 ## Heap law
-* If V is the size of the vocabulary and n is the number of words:
-* V = Kn^C
+* If V is the size of the vocabulary and n is the number of words， then V = Kn^C
 * Typical constants: K = 10 ~ 100  C = 0.4 ~ 0.6
 * documents in the collection decides the dictionary size